xbokmd/plastilinn/docs/xBoK/sections/profile_Name_-_Goals.md

 - ## 📰 Content type (#goal)
   - Content is of type list and uses the following classes: #goal

-- ## 🔑 Keys

-- ## 🤖 innCoPilot
-  If profile id___goals is defined as :Problems, needs or desires that our stakeholders have and are relevant to my business., What could it be?How did you determine the specific needs and characteristics of our target customer segments?
-  Can you provide examples of successful startups that have used a similar segmentation approach?
-  What methods or tools do you recommend for conducting market research and gathering data on customer profiles?
-  How can we ensure that our segmentation strategy remains relevant and effective as the market evolves?
-  Are there any potential risks or challenges associated with our chosen customer segmentation approach that we should be aware of?
 - ## 📖 Description
   The concept of "profile/goals" in business modeling refers to the identification and characterization of individual or group profiles within a company's market, and aligning them with specific goals.
 These profiles are created based on a variety of factors, such as demographic details, buying behaviors, needs, preferences, lifestyle characteristics, and more.
 The associated goals are then set in accordance with these profiles to ensure that the company's offerings meet the specific needs and preferences of each group.